tanksdude/tanks-game/tanks-game/docs/list-of-hazards.md

 Lava spirals out from the center!
 Don't get mesmerized, since the lava is made of Lava!

+## Gravity Well

+* Types: "vanilla", "random-vanilla", "random"
+* Internal name: `gravity_well`
+* Construction type: radius
+* Collision type: solid
+* Defense: 2 (`DESTRUCTION_TIER`)

+Pulls in tanks and bullets, as you would expect from gravity.
+(Doesn't change angle though, so it's not "real" gravity.)

 ## [DEV] "Wall"

 * Types: "dev", "random-dev"